 Arches National Park Camping with Kids

 The week we stayed in Moab was right after Easter and hotel prices were sky-high, so we felt lucky to be camping in Moab.
-It was the perfect base for visiting Moab’s national parks with kids.
+It was the perfect base for visiting Moab’s national parks with kids and also has some fun easy Utah bike trails for kids!

 We stayed at the Moab Rim RV Campark, which is located just outside of Moab but only a few minutes’ drive from town center.
 The campsites were small-ish, but there was still enough room for our enormous family-sized tent.